marcinbojko/hv-packer/README.md

 <!-- /TOC -->
 ## Requirements

-- packer <=`1.6.0`.
-Do not use packer below 1.6.0.
+- packer <=`1.6.5`.
+Do not use packer below 1.6.0 version.
 For previous packer versions use previous releases from this repository
 - Microsoft Hyper-V Server 2016/2019 or Microsoft Windows Server 2016/2019 (not 2012/R2) with Hyper-V role installed as host to build your images
 - firewall exceptions for `packer` http server (look down below)
-- [OPTIONAL] Vagrant >= `2.2.9` - for `vagrant` version of scripts.
+- [OPTIONAL] Vagrant >= `2.2.12` - for `vagrant` version of scripts.
 Boxes (prebuilt) are already available here: [https://app.vagrantup.com/marcinbojko](https://app.vagrantup.com/marcinbojko)
 - be aware, for 2016 - VMs are in version 8.0, for 2019 - VMs are in version 9.0.
 There is no way to reuse higher version in previous operating system.
 If you need v8.0 - build and use only VHDX.

 ## Usage